KevinRansom/visualfsharp/TESTGUIDE.md

 ### Close any open VisualFSharp.sln

-If you have the `VisualFSharp.sln` open, or if you recently debugged it through `VisualFSharpFull` as start-up project, certain tests may fail because files will be in use.
+If you have the `Microsoft.FSharp.VSIX.Full.Core.sln` open, or if you recently debugged it through `Microsoft.FSharp.VSIX.Full.Core` as start-up project, certain tests may fail because files will be in use.
 It's best to close Visual Studio and any debugging sessions during a test run.
 It is fine to have VS open on a different solution, or to have it open from a different F# repo folder.

 ### Finding the logs on CI